peoray/wedding-bells/README.md

 # wedding-bells

-A parallax designed fictional wedding page
+A parallax designed fictional wedding page - [view the website live](https://peoray.github.io/wedding-bells/)

 A challenge created for **30-days-30-sites** where you create 30 webpages in as many days as you can.